respond-dev/respond/README.md

 ## Server and client differences

-Server side requests begin with a handler callback from Node HTTP, Lambda, or Cloudflare Worker.
-All phases of the request pipeline are executed for each server side request.
+**Server side** requests begin with a Node HTTP, Lambda API Gateway, or Cloudflare Worker handler event.
+The server side request pipeline is pretty simple; all five pipeline phases are executed on every request.
 Request pipeline filenames that begin with `client` are ignored on the server side.

-Client side requests begin with a page load, a link click, or a `window.history.pushState` call.
+**Client side** requests begin with a page load, a link click, or a `window.history.pushState` call.
 The `constructors` phase executes only on initial page load, at the very beginning of the SPA session.
 The `initializers` phase executes only when the route changes.
-The rest of the phases (`middleware`, `routers`, `settlers`) execute for all requests, and receive cached input in the case that an earlier phase did not execute.
+The rest of the phases (`middleware`, `routers`, `settlers`) execute for all requests, and receive cached input in the case that an earlier phase did not fit the conditions to execute.
 Request pipeline filenames that begin with `server` are ignored on the client side.

-Request pipeline filenames that do not begin with `client` or `server` are considered universal.
+**Universal** request pipeline filenames do not begin with `client` or `server`.

 | Request phase                             | Server execution | Client execution                        |
 | :---------------------------------------- | :--------------- | :-------------------------------------- |